 Welcome to our News & Events page.
 Don Valley Community Legal Services actively participates in a variety of community activities, public legal education workshops, and community networking tables.
 One key component that allows members to be self-empowered is knowledge of what is happening around them.
 This page will allow us to share what is happening in the communities we serve.
-We will post information on local law reform campaigns, news stories, community events and our Annual General Meeting.
-If you wish to be on our mailing list, please complete our Membership form.

 If you are seeking legal assistance, an affidavit or notarial true copy, please use the Intake Form or call our Intake Line at 416-441-1764 ext.
 1.

-For community events, workshops, public legal education (PLE) information, or membership, please contact our Community Development Worker at 416-441-1764 ext.
+For community events, workshops, public legal education (PLE) information or membership, please contact our Community Development Worker at 416-441-1764 ext.
 22.